 The complexity of the contract management process makes it difficult to manage without some degree of automation.
 Shared drives, calendars, and spreadsheets may work temporarily for early-stage start-ups, but these practices are not sustainable in the long run.
-Contract management platforms enable teams to work collaboratively, while providing tools to help automate the stages of the contract management process.
+Contract management software enables teams to work collaboratively while providing tools to help automate the stages of the contract management process.

 An intuitive, centralized platform can help legal teams streamline the request, creation, and negotiation stages of the management process.
 Version control tools can prevent edits from being overwritten and can ensure teams are all reviewing the most up to date contract during the negotiation process.

 Some contract management platforms can easily integrate with CRMs and e-sign platforms to help facilitate the approval and execution stages of the contract process.
 Safety and security features, such as document encryption and user permissions can help to automate storage and management.
 Additionally, many contract platforms are equipped with intuitive alerts and notifications that multiple departments can use to stay ahead of auto renewing software agreements or track software deliverable dates.